Jillian Parry Fry

-Jillian Parry (born January 31, 1982) is a former Miss Teen USA, having held the title for the year 2000, representing her home town of Newtown and state of Pennsylvania.
+Jillian Parry (born January 31, 1982) is an American model and beauty queen who won Miss Teen USA 2000, representing her home town of Newtown and state of Pennsylvania.
 She was the first titleholder from Pennsylvania to win the national competition.

 Parry entered the Miss Pennsylvania Teen USA pageant on a whim, after a postcard was dropped in her mail, and won on her first attempt.
-Parry represented her state at the Miss Teen USA pageant televised live from Shreveport, Louisiana on August 26, 2000.

-Parry won the pageant and was crowned Miss Teen USA 2000 based on her answer to the final interview question, and she came in first place in the evening gown competition.
-She came in second behind Nicole O'Brian of Texas in the swimsuit competition.
-She was crowned by Ashley Coleman of Delaware, Miss Teen USA 1999.
+While a freshman at Pennsylvania State University Parry represented Pennsylvania at the Miss Teen USA pageant televised live from Shreveport, Louisiana on August 26, 2000.
+She won the pageant and was crowned Miss Teen USA 2000 by Ashley Coleman of Delaware, Miss Teen USA 1999.
+For her win she received more than $150,000 in cash and prizes.

-As Miss Teen USA, Parry represented the Miss Universe Organization.
+As Miss Teen USA, Parry represented the Miss Universe Organization making appearances throughout the United States.
 Her "sister" 2000 titleholders were Lynnette Cole (Miss USA, from Tennessee) and Lara Dutta (Miss Universe, of India).
 She passed her title on to her successor, Marissa Whitley of Missouri, on August 22, 2001.

-She completed her Ph.D. in Public Health with a focus on Health Policy at the Johns Hopkins University in 2012 following a Master's in Public Health from the University of New Mexico in 2007 and a B.S. in Biobehavioral Health from Penn State University in 2004.
-In June, 2006, Parry married Roderick Fry, a physical chemist from Kendall, New York.
-They were married in Langhorne, Pennsylvania, in a Quaker ceremony.
+As Miss Teen USA Parry appeared in a Mothers Against Drunk Driving campaign that released after she gave up her title.

+Personal life

 Parry has been a vegan since 2002, and she is an active public health scientist in the field of environmental health policy.